sergiosierram/agora_sw/sw_info/network_info.md

 * password = admin

 From a windows client you can use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 From a linux client you can use `ssh pi@192.168.4.1`.

+## Ethernet Interface
+This interface works normally and provides internet access to the wireless access point.
+In some cases, this interface will not automatically detect when an ethernet cable is plugged in.
+This can be easily solved by restarting the interface with `sudo ifdown eth0` and then `sudo ifup eth0`.